RaulBastian/Northwind.Core/README.md

  - Trying out a custom ItemTemplateSelector
  - Need to test hierarchical tempaltes in a tree

- In all these cases you can add the referenc and copy and past from here etc
+ In all these cases you can add the reference and copy and past from here etc

  ## Description

  Each Northwind entity has a collection view model.

- *So far: CustomersCollectionViewModel, OrdersCollectionViewModel , ProductsCollectionViewModel, EmployeesCollectionViewModel
+ *So far: CustomersCollectionViewModel, OrdersCollectionViewModel , ProductsCollectionViewModel, EmployeesCollectionViewModel*

 Collection view models have two properties:
 - RefreshCommand (Refreshes the collection)